What type of content do you primarily create?

 If there were any B-roll, it'd be something like the creator telling the camera, "And then we went to the store," followed by secondary footage.

-But since the pandemic, creators on TikTok, Instagram, and YouTube are skipping the interview layer, or “A-roll,” in favor of captions and voiceovers.
-It’s common for the interview subject to even be green-screened on top of the B-roll itself.
+But since 2020-2023 (the pandemic era), creators on TikTok, Instagram, and YouTube are skipping the interview layer, or "A-roll," in favor of captions and voiceovers.
+It's common for the interview subject to even be green-screened on top of the B-roll footage itself.

 Today, a talking-head interview might take up a small portion of the video.
 This TikTok video from Nas Daily, for example, shows the creator talking about climate change at the start of the video.
 B-roll footage of melting ice caps and behind-the-scenes footage: